The Ultimate Guide to Marrakech Restaurants, Street Food & Mint Tea

 Frequently Asked Questions

 Tagine is essential.
-It’s a slow-cooked stew named after the conical pot it’s cooked in.
-Lamb with prunes and almonds is a classic, but chicken with preserved lemons and olives is also fantastic.
+It’s a slow-cooked stew named after the conical clay pot it’s cooked in.
+Lamb with prunes and almonds is a classic, but chicken with preserved lemons and olives is equally fantastic.
+You’ll find tagine at every level — from a 30 MAD street food version to a 300 MAD restaurant presentation — and both can be exceptional.

 In upscale restaurants, 10% is standard.
-For casual cafes and eateries, rounding up the bill or leaving a few dirhams (5-10) is appreciated.
+For casual cafes and eateries, rounding up the bill or leaving a few dirhams (5–10 MAD) is appreciated.
+Tipping is not mandatory but is always welcomed as a gesture of appreciation for good service.
+For food tours and cooking classes, tipping your guide or chef 20–50 MAD is a nice touch.

 For popular high-end or traditional riad restaurants like Le Jardin or Dar Zellij, reservations are highly recommended, especially for dinner.
-For casual spots, you can usually just walk in.
+Book 24–48 hours in advance during peak season (October–April).
+For casual spots and street food, you can usually just walk in or pull up a stool.

 Yes, but its availability is limited.
-Tourist-focused hotels, riads, and restaurants often have licenses to serve alcohol.
-However, you won’t find it in most local cafes or medina eateries.
+Tourist-focused hotels, riads, and restaurants often have licenses to serve beer, wine, and cocktails.
+However, you won’t find alcohol in most local cafes or medina eateries.
+During Ramadan, availability decreases further.
+Moroccan wine (especially from the Meknès region) and local Casablanca beer are worth trying when available.

-A tagine is a rich, slow-cooked stew cooked in a clay pot, often served with bread for dipping.
+A tagine is a rich, slow-cooked stew prepared in a conical clay pot, often served with bread for dipping.
+The sauce is concentrated and deeply flavored.
 Couscous consists of steamed semolina grains served with a lighter vegetable and meat broth poured over it.
-Couscous is traditionally eaten on Fridays.
+Couscous is traditionally eaten on Fridays — the holy day — making it both a dish and a weekly ritual in Moroccan households.

-Your culinary adventure awaits!
-Explore the best of Marrakech, from aromatic tagines to bustling food markets.
-Book an unforgettable Marrakech City Tour to discover hidden culinary gems, find the perfect stay with Hotellook, and arrange a seamless airport transfer with Welcome Pickups.
-Your delicious journey starts now!
+From aromatic tagines in centuries-old riads to sizzling brochettes under the stars of Jemaa el-Fnaa, Marrakech’s culinary world is waiting for you.
+Book a Marrakech City Tour to discover hidden culinary gems, find the perfect stay with Booking.com, and arrange a seamless airport transfer with Welcome Pickups.
+Your delicious journey starts now.

 You may also like...